 - Vinegar – is basically what makes this dish sour.
 I often use rice vinegar but can also be substituted with apple cider, red and white wine vinegar, cane vinegar, and coconut vinegar.

-- Sugar – the main source of sweetness in this dish.
+- Sugar – is the main source of sweetness in this dish.
 Brown and white sugar can be used alternatively.

 - Pineapple syrup from the canned pineapple chunks.
 I didn’t want this to go to waste so I used it as one of the ingredients.
 I reduced the amount of sugar to make way for its sweetness.